 7 But, you know, we're the poorest of the 8 poor, but we're rich in other ways.
 It's very bothersome 9 to know that our children are deprived of so many things.
 10 And, there was as time when we were fasting at our office 11 -because every once in a while, we fast when we want to 12 seek direction - and this elder came up to me and she 13 said, "You know, what we have going on now is worse than 14 the residential school?"
 And, I said, "No. Well, why do 15 you say that?"
-And, she said, "Well, at least in 16 residential school, our children were with us for those 17 most fundamental years of life.
-But, when you look at the 18 system now and they're taking babies at birth and 19 toddlers, then we are further depriving them to be set up 20 in life and we are depriving them of that connection and 21 their identity, and all of those pieces that are so important to our development.
-And so, you know, we look 22 23 at the economics of it and it is unfair.
+And, she said, "Well, at least in 16 residential school, our children were with us for those most fundamental years of life.
+But, when you look at the 17 18 system now and they're taking babies at birth and 19 toddlers, then we are further depriving them to be set up 20 in life and we are depriving them of that connection and 21 their identity, and all of those pieces that are so 22 important to our development.
+And so, you know, we look 23 at the economics of it and it is unfair.
 And, you know, 24 there is intentions of why things are done the way that 25 they are done, and there is not enough value placed on the

 1 perspective of our First Nations people.
 2 When we look at our stats, Manitoba has 3 four times the number of newborn apprehensions of Alberta.
 4 And, Alberta has four times the population.
 We have just 5 over a million people in this province, Alberta has 4.5 6 million, and we have over 400 newborn babies taken each 7 year.
 And, they have a quarter of the number and four 8 times the population, they average about 115 babies a 9 year.
 And so, we know that we have something unique here 10 in Manitoba, we know that we have far more children coming 11 into care.
-12 MS. JOËLLE PASTORA SALA: Can you talk to 13 us a little bit about whether the geographical -- any 14 geographical elements in Manitoba contribute to the high 15 number of First Nation children in care?
-So, for example, the fact that we have First Nation reserves in Northern 16 17 Manitoba and people moving from northern to urban 18 settings?
-19 MS. CORA MORGAN: I think we have more leadership, that in the '80s, the idea of -- we have always had our customary ways of caring for each other, and so historically -- you know, if a family was struggling, then family would step in and they would take care of the children until the issue was addressed or it could have been for life.
-But, we had our original ways of doing that.
+12 MS. JOËLLE PASTORA SALA: Can you talk to 13 us a little bit about whether the geographical -- any 14 geographical elements in Manitoba contribute to the high

+15 number of First Nation children in care?
+So, for example, 16 the fact that we have First Nation reserves in Northern 17 Manitoba and people moving from northern to urban 18 settings?

-20 apprehension that happens in Southern Manitoba, but we 21 still have a number of agencies in the north, agencies in 22 the south, and what is happening is that our children are 23 taken outside of our communities.
+19 MS. CORA MORGAN: I think we have more 20 apprehension that happens in Southern Manitoba, but we 21 still have a number of agencies in the north, agencies in 22 the south, and what is happening is that our children are 23 taken outside of our communities.